-There are many things I miss about being able-bodied, and one of the big ones is being able to be active.
+There are many things I struggle with in regards to living with a terminal illnees, and one of the big ones is being able to be active.
 Working out or going for a hike or a run has always been one of the best coping skills and stress reliefs for me, and I struggle with not having a comparable activity now that I’m not able to do those things.

 Though I usually ran just for fun, I had set a goal for myself once of running a race someday.
 I figured even if I did just a 5k one day, I could knock it off my list and enjoy the experience.
 Well I sat on that goal for too long, and it never came to be.

 Fast forward to today… I came the closest I will to meeting that goal!
 My friend and fire partner, Michael, who has a lot of miles under his running shoes, teamed up with me to do a 5k together.
 We chose a virtual 5k that fit our friendship perfectly, mapped out a course, and he pounded the pavement while pushing me in my wheelchair.
 It was glorious!
 When I closed my eyes and listened to the rhythm of his feet against the ground, with the fresh air tossing back my hair, it almost felt like I was running.

 I know it wasn’t easy; he had to navigate getting my wheels across places with no pavement, bump me up and down a few curbs, and push me up some ginormous hills.

 He never complained, and just chugged along like a freight train.
 It was such a special day of fun and friendship, and I’m so thankful for Michael going above and beyond to help me accomplish something in the best way I could.

 Please leave me a comment, it lets me know you’re listening!